I Want You to Stay

-"I Want You to Stay" is the fifth single released from Maxïmo Park, taken from their debut album A Certain Trigger.
+"I Want You to Stay" is the fifth single released from English rock band Maxïmo Park, taken from their debut album A Certain Trigger.
 It was the last single from the album, released on 20 February 2006.
-"I Want You to Stay" reached number 21 on the UK Singles Chart.
-The music video for the song was also the first video not to feature the band.
+"I Want You to Stay" reached number 21 on the UK Singles Chart and number one on the UK Indie Chart.

 A B-side from Maxïmo Park's February 2005 single for "Apply Some Pressure" features a song called "I Want You to Leave," a play on the title of "I Want You to Stay."
 The song is also included on the band's 2005 compilation album Missing Songs.
 A music video for the song, of which the band doesn't appear in, premiered prior to its release as a single on 10 January 2006, and was directed by Ramon Bloomberg.